UNICORE-EU/uftp-docs/source/overview.rst

 The UFTP file server, called :ref:`UFTPD <uftpd>`, listens on two ports (which may be on two different network interfaces):

-- the command port receives control commands
+- the command port receives control commands from the authentication server(s)

 - the listen port accepts data connections from clients.